servirtium/README/starting-a-new-implementation.md

 a proxy server on the way there.
 Some commercial Service Virtualization techs like HoverFly work this way by design.
 For Servirtium it is an option.
 If mounted as a Proxy Server technologies that would call over the wire may not be specifically configured for it.

+## 10. Alternate code block

+The three backtick way of marking code blocks in markdown, has an alternate: indented by four spaces.
+That should be supported too - and should be an option in recording mode, with playback mode just adapting.

 # Prior implementations